Do you prefer your kombucha non fizzy?

-If the CO2 does not have an emergency exit (e.g. if it is locked in a bottle), it dissolves in the liquid.
-This is where the bubbles come from!
+If the CO2 does not have a way to exit (e.g. if it is stuck in a bottle), it will dissolve in the liquid.
+This is how kombucha becomes fizzy!

 This could be because:

-- The bottles have been left at room temperature for too long.
+- The bottles have been left at room temperature for too long

-- There was too much added sugar (such as fruit juice) in the kombucha.
+- There was too much added sugar (such as fruit juice) in the kombucha

-- The temperature was warmer than usual, which accelerated the fermentation.
+- The temperature was warmer than usual, which accelerated the fermentation

-- Your kombucha scoby was very high in yeast.
+- Your kombucha scoby was very high in yeast

 To do this, you can:

-- Immediately put the bottles in the refrigerator.
+- Immediately put the bottles in the refrigerator

-- Not fill the bottles up to the neck.
+- Not fill the bottles up to the neck

-- Frequently open your bottles to release the pressure.
+- Frequently open your bottles to release the pressure

 Did your last bottle of kombucha shoot off like a geyser?
 Afraid to open your next bottle?
 Keep your head cool, everything is going to be OK!

-To avoid losing a drop of your precious kombucha, place a bowl under your bottle and a plastic bag (zip lock or milk bag) on top.
+To avoid losing a drop of your precious kombucha, place a bowl under your bottle and a plastic bag (such as a Ziploc or milk bag) on top.

 Another technique is to gradually open your bottle to release the pressure.
 As soon as the liquid gushes out, close the cap.
 Wait a few minutes, then repeat the experiment until your bottle is under control.

-Alternative: Open your window and aim at a target in the distance!
+Alternative: Open your window and aim at a target in the distance.
 With luck, you might hit it!